coachworld-cj-coin/bitcoin-0.2/sync.md

 8333
 ```

-The peer-to-peer port does not use HTTP.
+The peer-to-peer protocol does not use HTTP.

 ---

 ## Multiple Nodes (Local Testing)

-Multiple nodes may be run on the same machine using different ports.
+Multiple nodes may operate on the same machine using distinct ports.

 Example: